360Controller/360Controller/Readme.md

 functional.

-**Known Problems/Todo**
+## Known Problems/Todo ##

  - Driver probably needs to be more resilient to errors and odd cases
  - Extra settings?
 E.g. trigger deadzones, control remapping.
  - Someone has requested old Xbox Controller support too.

-**Contact me**

--   Please feel free to contact me with any comments, questions and so on using the form at the URL at the top of the file.

-**Developer info**
+## Developer info ##

--   Anything below this probably doesn't affect end users, so you can stop reading now if you just want to use the driver.
+Anything below this probably doesn't affect end users, so you can stop reading now if you just want to use the driver.

-***Building***

-(This section does not yet discuss the source of the wireless drivers)
+### Building ###

 The distribution currently consists of 3 projects - one for the driver (implemented in C++, as an I/O Kit C++ class), one for the force